Epidemiologist

 Career prospects

-There is a structured career path within the government unit, the Office for Health Improvement and Disparities, and organisations such as the NHS.
+There is a structured career path within national and local government and the NHS, for example.
 Once qualified, you can progress through the grades by gaining experience and completing further study and research.

 Once you've gained the right combination of skills, qualifications and experience, you can progress to a higher level role such as lead epidemiologist or field epidemiologist.